-I recently had a conversation with a friend who I reconnected with after a decade.
+The act of guarding oneself recently made an appearance in my life.
+I had a conversation with a friend who I reconnected with after a decade.
 We were friends during our early teenage years but somewhere along the way, as it often happens, we lost touch.
 We then had a fully-fledged conversation on WhatsApp which provides a certain amount of dropped inhibitions and she told me about how she’s gone through a lot of changes.
 One of which was that she had become far more guarded.

-It is the reaction to betrayal and disappointment and an attempt to protect oneself against similar experiences.
-This, of course, makes it harder for anyone to get close to her, but it also makes it harder for her to get hurt.
+Guarding yourself is the reaction to betrayal and disappointment and an attempt to protect oneself against similar experiences.
+This, of course, makes it harder for anyone to get close to her.
+It also makes it harder for her to get hurt.
 In many ways, becoming ‘guarded’ works as it is meant to.
 This however also means that people who she would be able to connect well with will take the easier option of opting out rather than take the time and effort to penetrate those walls.

-Us humans enjoy taking lessons from experiences, and you, of course, won’t find a teacher in England to deny the importance of this philosophy.
-At times though, we learn the wrong lessons from the right experiences and the wrong lessons get internalised because they work.
+Us humans enjoy taking lessons from experiences.
+You, of course, won’t find a teacher in England to deny the importance of this philosophy.
+At times though, we learn the wrong lessons from the right experiences.
+Thus the wrong lessons get internalised because they work.
 They work to a fault.
 Still, you figure it’s better than the alternative, nothingness is better than pain.

 The well-known phrase of ‘it’s better to have loved and lost than to have never loved at all’ stands true.
 Experiences are our teachers, some of them are complete assholes and so you choose a passive-aggressive conclusion, knowing it’s not the right one.
 If you just barricade yourself and ultimately shoot new experiences in the leg, you won’t learn anything at all.
 Your last lesson will have been a problematic one, one that led to the end of any new teachings.